jcrugzz/jobs/Kevin Smith application.md

 alone *all the time.* It would be **extremely** exciting to collaborate with other passionate engineers.
 I especially look forward to working with a team that has deep knowledge and experience I can ~~steal~~ benefit from as a developer.

-Much as I believe in my work, I don't want to create a private Schmidtyverse.
-Node is an open tool and its greatest strength is its community.
-The best way for me to respect the work on which mine relies is to engage that community, cooperate, and hopefully build something "bigger than all of us."